osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 ## Data Platform API - annotation service

 "DpAnnotationService" is a gRPC service defined in "annotation.proto".
-It includes methods for creating and querying "DataSets" (described above in section "datasets"), and for creating and querying annotations.
+It includes methods for creating and querying "DataSets" (described above in [section "datasets"](#datasets), and for creating and querying annotations.

 ### creating and querying datasets